 Address: Crta.
 Medrano, 6, 26373, Daroca de Rioja, La Rioja

-Venta Moncalvillo is a Rioja enthusiasts dream come true.
-A historic building in the idyllic countryside, Venta Moncalvillo offers warm hospitality, delicious local cuisine and an incredible selection of Rioja vintages, including some very rare bottles.
-Your host is Ignacio Echapresto, a local chef who trained not under the tutelage of a famous named chef, but rather his mother.
-His resulting culinary style is both honest and creative, Echapresto brings out the full flavor of each individual component in a dish, using only the finest, locally sourced ingredients as much as is humanly possible.
-Your dinner might start with king prawns sautéed with courgette spaghetti and ginger, followed by roast pigeon, stewed pears, pine nuts, and liver pate, or perhaps roast kid, paired with an apple salad.
-Desserts are an admissible treat, artful constructions such as caramelized “Torrija” ice-cream and walnuts is as delicious as it is clever.
+Venta Moncalvillo is a Rioja enthusiast’s dream come true.
+A historic building in the idyllic countryside, Venta Moncalvillo offers warm hospitality, delicious local cuisine, and an incredible selection of Rioja vintages, including some very rare bottles.
+Your host is Ignacio Echapresto, a local chef who trained not under the tutelage of a famous chef but rather his mother.
+His resulting culinary style is both honest and creative; Echapresto brings out the full flavor of each component in a dish, using only the finest, locally sourced ingredients as much as is humanly possible.
+Your dinner might start with king prawns sautéed with courgette spaghetti and ginger, followed by roast pigeon, stewed pears, pine nuts, liver pate, perhaps roast kid, paired with an apple salad.
+Desserts are an admissible treat; artful constructions such as caramelized “Torrija” ice-cream and walnuts is as delicious as it is clever.
 But we must not forget the formidable wine cellar, expertly handled by his brother Carlos.
-You can either go for the very reasonable wine pairing option or let Carlos’ expert hand guide you to something very special indeed.
-Like a 1994 Vina Ardanza Reserva for instance.
+You can either go for the very reasonable wine pairing option or let Carlos’ expert hand guide you to something extraordinary indeed.
+Like a 1994 Vina Ardanza Reserva, for instance.

 La Terraza del Casino

 Address: Calle Alcalá, 15, 28022, Madrid